![]() e-Callisto logo |

 The CALLISTO spectrometer is a programmable heterodyne

-built in the framework of IHY2007 and ISWI by former Radio and Plasma
+receiver designed 2006 in the framework of IHY2007 and ISWI by

 commercially available broadband cable-TV tuner CD1316 having a